icaros-usc/pyribs/README.md

 - [QDax](https://github.com/adaptive-intelligent-robotics/QDax): Implementations
   of QD algorithms in JAX.
-QDax is suitable if you want to run entire QD algorithms on hardware accelerators in a matter of minutes, and particularly useful if you need to interface with Brax environments.
+QDax is suitable if you want to run entire QD algorithms on hardware accelerators in a matter of minutes, and it is particularly useful if you need to interface with Brax environments.
 - [qdpy](https://gitlab.com/leo.cazenille/qdpy/): Python implementations of a
   wide variety of QD algorithms.
 - [sferes](https://github.com/sferes2/sferes2): Contains C++ implementations of